 There are three different woodland wildlife walks (pick up leaflets at reception).
 In spring these walks lead you through forested areas bursting with colour as bluebells, primroses and wild garlic flourish.
 You will often see fallow deer and red deer in the woodlands.

 There are seven lakes at Canonteign, where you will often spot wildfowl, otter, and even the elusive kingfisher.
 The surrounding meadows are carpeted with orchids and buttercups in spring and early summer.

-For safety reasons Canonteign Falls may be forced to close during periods of high winds or heavy rain.
+For safety reasons, Canonteign Falls may be forced to close during periods of high winds or heavy rain.
 Contact the Falls office directly for daily updates on opening conditions.

-Canonteign Falls is very well signposted from surrounding road.
+Canonteign Falls is very well signposted from surrounding roads.
 The easiest way to reach the Falls is to take the B3193 north from Chudleigh in the direction of Dunsford.
 Look for the brown tourist sign to Canonteign on your left, before you reach Christow.
 The Falls is a few hundred yards down this road on the left.
 There is a large parking area, toilets and a popular cafe and shop.

 About Canonteign Falls